-The SCN Grant Program is open to researchers at academic institutions as well as small companies.
-Both nonprofits and small for-profit organizations are eligible.
-Partnership between academia and larger companies is allowed.
-For-profits and non-profits must provide documentation verifying status.
+The ABA Grant Program is open to researchers at academic institutions and other non-profit research institutions.
 The Principal Investigator of the project must be a full-time faculty member or paid employee of the organization submitting the proposal.
-If the applicant is not a paid employee, they must demonstrate that they are part of the company and a listed employee.
+If the applicant is not a paid employee, they must demonstrate that they are part of the institution and a listed employee.
 Applications from post-doctoral researchers will not be accepted.

-Investigators that have received funding from either the Alzheimer's Association, MJFF or Cure PSP and are currently delinquent in submitting required reports to the funding organization are not eligible to apply.
-For questions about eligibility, please contact the team at qrantsapp@alz.org.
+Investigators that have received Alzheimer's Association funding and are currently delinquent in submitting required reports or have awards closed as "Incomplete" are not eligible to apply.
+For questions about eligibility, please contact the Alzheimer's Association at grantsapp@alz.org.

-Note: Alzheimer's Association, MJFF and Cure PSP grants are generally open to scientists and researchers across the globe; however, as a U.S.-based charity, the Alzheimer's Association, which will be the funding body on behalf of the partners, is subject to, and complies with, U.S. law.
-As a result, the funding groups cannot award, and will not award, grants in violation of applicable U.S. statutes and regulations.
-This means, among other things, that the partners cannot, and will not, fund any individual or entity (i) that is subject to U.S. comprehensive or targeted sanctions or if awarding funding would result in a violation of such sanctions, (ii) that is on the U.S. List of Specially Designated Nationals or entities owned or controlled by such persons, or (iii) when doing so is otherwise prohibited by U.S. laws related to combating terrorism.
+Note: Alzheimer's Association grants are generally open to scientists and researchers across the globe; however, as a U.S.-based charity, the Alzheimer's Association is subject to, and complies with, U.S. law.
+As a result, the Alzheimer's Association cannot award, and will not award, grants in violation of applicable U.S. statutes and regulations.
+This means, among other things, that the Alzheimer's Association cannot, and will not, fund any individual or entity (i) that is subject to U.S. comprehensive or targeted sanctions or if awarding funding would result in a violation of such sanctions, (ii) that is on the U.S. List of Specially Designated Nationals or entities owned or controlled by such persons, or (iii) when doing so is otherwise prohibited by U.S. laws related to combating terrorism.